Caring for someone at home can mean:

-Some of the services available to support you in your caring role may include:
+Services available to support you in your caring role include:

-- respite care, which allows you to take a break or get to your appointments or activities while the person you care for is looked after at home, in a community centre or in an aged care home.
+- respite care, allowing you to take a break or get to your appointments or activities.
+The person you care for is looked after at home, in a community centre or in an aged care home.

-If the person you’re caring for is not currently accessing aged care services, you may wish to consider whether they may benefit from some help at home.
-A broad range of services may be provided, including:
+If the person you’re caring for is not using aged care services, they may benefit from some help at home, including:

-- goods and equipment including providing items such as a walking frames or a raised toilet seat
+- goods and equipment such as a walking frame or a raised toilet seat

 - meals including delivery of meals or help with food preparation in the person’s own home

-- nursing care including clinical treatments such as wound or catheter care, or help managing medications
+- nursing care including wound care, or help with medicines

-- domestic help including general housework such as cleaning, dishwashing, clothes washing and ironing
+- domestic help such as cleaning and ironing

-- transport including transport provided by volunteers, as well as vouchers and subsidies for taxis
+- transport including transport provided by volunteers, and vouchers for taxis

 - Independent Living Centres which have products and equipment to help manage disabilities in daily life.